cmu-sei/juneberry/docs/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Juneberry supports importing `torchvision.datasets` data into your data store.
 This can be accomplished by creating a dataset config in your workspace that defines the relationships between the labels, the training set, and the test set.
-When the dataset config is used for the first time, the `download` argument can be used to place a copy of the torchvision dataset into your data store.
+When the dataset config is used for the first time, the `download` argument can be used to place a copy of the torchvision dataset into your "data root".

 ![JB_FS](references/jb_cifar_torchvision_FS.PNG)

-For simplicity, the "workspace_root" will be the location of the Juneberry directory as cloned from the repo.
-The "data_sets" directory within the workspace contains JSON files that define datasets for Juneberry.
+### Building the Dataset Config

 In this example, you will create a config at 📝`data_sets/torchvision/cifar10.json` to establish the CIFAR-10 dataset from `torchvision.datasets`.

-Start the process for creating a CIFAR-10 dataset config by navigating to the 📁`data_sets/torchvision` directory and creating a file named 📝`cifar10.json`.
-You may need to create a 📁`torchvision` sub-directory within 📁`data_sets/` if it does not exist.
+ 1) Navigate to your 📁`data_sets` directory and create a 📁`torchvision` sub-directory within 📁`data_sets` if it does not exist.
+ 1) Inside the 📁`torchvision` sub-directory, create a file named 📝`cifar10.json`.

 The dataset specification file contains detailed information about dataset config fields.